 Sponsored Products ads and Sponsored Brands ads appear at the top of search results:

-However, the number of new products and sellers on Amazon continue to grow exponentially year-to-year.
+However, the number of new products and sellers on Amazon continues to grow exponentially year-to-year.
 With more sellers and vendors leveraging Amazon PPC as part of their paid marketing strategy, it becomes more difficult (and costly) to run profitable ads, if you don’t have a defined PPC strategy in place to help you achieve your advertising goals on Amazon.

 In our beginner’s guide to Amazon PPC, you will learn about the different Amazon ad formats available for sellers and vendors, the basic building blocks of Amazon PPC, and how to create and optimize your first PPC campaign.